notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/CommDevs24ManimMathAnim.md

 %% begin Obsidian Notes %%
 ___

-The community version of the software that Grant Sanderson, a.ka.
+The community version of the software that Grant Sanderson, a.k.a.
 CGP Grey of [3Blue1Brown](https://www.youtube.com/c/3blue1brown), uses to animate his videos.
 Has install packages for Windows, MacOS and Linux: for the console shown in his [tutorial video](https://www.youtube.com/watch?v=rbu7Zu5X1zI), I think, but there's also GitHub source for this, as well as his [personal GitHub repro of Manim](https://github.com/3b1b/manim).
 ## Also
 - His personal version, as of 10/2024: [manim: Animation...](https://github.com/3b1b/manim)
 	- used, for example, on his video: [How are holograms possible?](https://www.youtube.com/watch?v=EmKQsSDlaa4)